johnrudolph/beast-master/rules.md

 # Setup

+- Shuffle the Age deck, and draw 3 Age cards.
+Set them face-up at the top of the board.
 - Each player chooses a color, and receives a set of 1 Colossus and 10 Acolytes of that color.
 - Shuffle the Colossus Card deck and place it near the board.
-Deal each player 3 Colossus Cards.
+Deal each player 2 Colossus Cards.
 - Set aside 16 Grass Tiles face-down.
 Shuffle the Lair tiles and put 2 face-down with the Grass tiles.
 Shuffle the remainder of the Environment Tiles, draw 8 and put them face-down with the 18 other tiles.
 Shuffle these 26 Tiles and keep them face-down.
 Return all other Environments and Lairs back to the box.
-- Determine a first player.
+- Determine a first player, and give them the Mantle.
 - Place a random tile face-up in the center of the board.
 Place all Colossi on that tile.

 **If this is your first game, skip the following step.**